Approval Date: 2010-05-13

 - the opinions of a person about the individual, and

-Record - A record of information in any form and recorded or stored in any manner, including paper, electronic, digital, audio, video, e-mail messages, notes, handwritten and otherwise, and drafts, but does not include a computer program or a mechanism that produces records on any storage medium.
+Record - A record of information in any form, and includes a dataset, information that is machine readable, written, photographed, recorded or stored in any manner, but does not include a computer program or a mechanism that produced records on any storage medium.

 Third Party - A person, group of persons or organization other than the person making a request, or a public body.

 Unit Head - For the purposes of this policy, unit head is the term used to mean Deans, Division Heads, Heads of Schools, Directors, Executive Directors, the University Librarian, the University Registrar, Associate Vice-Presidents and Vice-Presidents, as applicable.

 - University employees will make reasonable effort to locate records and respond openly and in a timely fashion to requests for information which is in the custody and/or control of the University, except where doing so may harm a third party.
 See Procedure for Receiving Information Requests.

 - No information designated by the university as confidential is disclosed without appropriate authority.
 See Procedure for Receiving an Information Request.

 - Employees unable to comply with an information request will advise the requester that s/he may choose to file an ATIPP request, using the ATIPP Request Form and the university's Information Access and Privacy Office.

 - Memorial University responds to ATIPP requests within the statutory deadlines and as openly as possible, in compliance with the ATIPP Act.

 - Employees are responsible for cooperating with the IAP Office to address ATIPP requests, in accordance with the Procedure for Managing an ATIPP Request.

 - Unit heads are responsible for ensuring all records responsive to ATIPP requests are obtained.
 Unit heads are also responsible for responding to requests for clarification from the IAP Office, in accordance with the Procedure for Managing an ATIPP Request.